The 20 Best Road Trip Games to Play

 Boredom and anxiety are the two most common issues children (and, let’s be honest, adults) deal with on long road trips, says Fran Walfish, PhD, a family therapist in Beverly Hills, California, and author of Self-Aware Parent.
 The remedy for both is to take their mind off of the endless miles and focus instead of something fun and interesting—which is exactly why road trip games were invented!

 Road trip games don’t have to be effective to be fancy; in fact, simpler is better for car trips, she says.
 She recommends looking for games that are engaging, age-appropriate, easy to understand, and don’t have a million tiny pieces.
 These days you have tons of fantastic options for fun road trip games beyond “Go Fish” and “Hangman.”
 We’ve rounded up some of the best-selling and best-rated games for road trips for you.
-(And don’t hit the road until you’ve read our ultimate road trip survival guide!)
+(And don’t hit the road until you’ve read our American road trip guide!)

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.